whitecl/devotion-cms/README.md

 ## Staging/Production Web Server

-Configure `rbenv`, `ruby 1.9.2-p290` and `40days` under the `fortydays` user.
+1. Configure `rbenv`, `ruby 1.9.2-p290` and `40days` under the `fortydays` user.

-In Ubuntu, make sure the `rbenv` start scripts (see `rbenv` docs) are added to `.profile`
+2. In Ubuntu, make sure the `rbenv` start scripts (see `rbenv` docs) are added to `.profile`
     - Adding them to `.bashrc` will cause the exported upstart scripts to not be able to use `rbenv`.

-Copy `Procfile.example` to `Procfile`.
+3. Copy `Procfile.example` to `Procfile`.

         bundle install
         bundle exec foreman export upstart /tmp/upstart -a fortydays -u fortydays sudo cp /tmp/upstart/* /etc/init

         sudo vi /etc/init/fortydays.conf

-Add this to the top to enable start on server reboot:
+4. Add this to the top to enable start on server reboot:

         start on runlevel [2345]

-Now you can use magic start/stop commands.
+5. Now you can use magic start/stop commands.

         sudo start fortydays
         sudo restart fortydays
         sudo stop fortydays

     Note: start/restart takes > 60 seconds, so may be a good low-traffic time of day thing to do.

-Articles this method is based on:
+References:

 -  [Introducing Foreman](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html), by David Dollar
 -  [Managing and monitoring your Ruby application with Foreman and Upstart](http://michaelvanrooijen.com/articles/2011/06/08-managing-and-monitoring-your-ruby-application-with-foreman-and-upstart/), by Michael van Rooijen

-## Administration in the Staging/Production Environment
+### Administration

 Swap `staging` and `production` in these commands as needed.